Paul Mueller, Associate Professor of Chemistry

 Time at the College: 24 years (since 1998)

 In addition to helping establish the Public History Program, Mary Prevo also assisted in the College’s participation in the Universities Studying Slavery consortium.
 Prevo also helped establish the Visual Arts Fund to support art students with travel, art materials, and opportunities to learn from visiting artists.
-(To make a donation, designate “The Visual Arts Fund.”)
+(If you'd like to make a donation, please designate “The Visual Arts Fund.”)

 Despite the fact that there is no art history program or architectural society at the College, Prevo is an architectural historian and saw several of her students go on to get degrees in architecture, many of whom are now practicing architects.
 She was instrumental in helping them move toward their careers in architecture.